chainlighting/mypaas/readme.md

 1. set the docker-engine's mirro registry

-    *registry* supply the image-meta, *registry mirror* supply the image. **when registry down, docker-image can be downloaded?**
+    *registry* supply the image-meta, *registry mirror* supply the image.

+    *when registry down, docker-image can be downloaded?*

-    1.1 aliyun docker mirror site
+    * use aliyun docker mirror site

-        register your account on https://dev.aliyun.com, on page: *https://dev.aliyun.com/search.html*, you will get how to set mirror in *special linux distribution*.
+        register your account on https://dev.aliyun.com.

+        on page: https://dev.aliyun.com/search.html, you will get how to set mirror in *special linux distribution*.

-2. create a *private registry container*
+2. create a private registry

-## mypaas management
+## management
 * use **rancher** to manage our cluster infrastructure.
 * use **swarm** to shecdule all our docker supply.

-1. start rancher server on *docker container*
+#### start rancher

+#### start swarm